How anesthesia circle breathing systems work explained simply

 carbon_rebreath

-The solution is to use a device called a “carbon dioxide absorber ” which does, what its name says !
+The solution is to use a device called a “carbon dioxide absorber ” which does, what its name says!
 This device is simply a container, inside of which, there are chemicals (shown in pink below) that combine with any carbon dioxide ( shown as grey dots) that passes through it.
-While not strictly correct in chemistry terms, one can think of it as device that “absorbs ” any CO2 that passes through it ,and for this reason, the device is called a “CO2 absorber “.
-We will discuss finer details of this device later.
+While not strictly correct in chemistry terms, one can think of it as a device that “absorbs ” any CO2 that passes through it, and for this reason, the device is called a “CO2 absorber “.
+We will discuss the finer details of this device later.
 For now, just remember that it absorbs CO2.

 solo_absorber

-Let us include a CO2 absorber into our circle system.
-Now as the patient inspires, the CO2 containing gas from the reservoir bag passes through the CO2 absorber.
+Let us include a CO2 absorber in our circle system.
+Now as the patient inspires, the CO2-containing gas from the reservoir bag passes through the CO2 absorber.
 The absorber “absorbs” the CO2, making the inspired gas CO2 free.

 absorber_inspire